Project

 Investigate applicability of unordered_map for NameTree

-Added by Alex Afanasyev almost 10 years ago.
-Updated almost 8 years ago.
+Added by Alex Afanasyev over 10 years ago.
+Updated over 8 years ago.

 Status: